Skip to content

 Equity & Inclusion

-We will start by working to rid ourselves of our saviorism impulses and of the expectation that our staff of color can or should take disproportionate responsibility for fixing us.
-We will provide our entire staff and service corps with the education and tools to recognize and interrupt internalized, interpersonal, and systemic racism and set an expectation that they will put the tools to use as a measure of success.
-We will name and frame racism when we see it, change ways of working that are embedded in white supremacy culture, and challenge public policies and internal structures of power that reinforce racial inequality.
+We are working to rid ourselves of our saviorism impulses and of the expectation that our BIPOC staff are responsible for “fixing” us.
+We will continue to provide our staff and service corps with the tools to recognize and interrupt internalized, interpersonal, and systemic racism, and set an expectation that they will put the tools to use as a measure of success.
+We will name and frame racism, change ways of working that are embedded in white supremacy culture, and challenge policies and power structures that reinforce racial inequality.

 Resources